Resterland/webatelier/README.md

 ## Create new Project

-$ mkdir YourNewProjectFolder

-$ cd YourNewProjectFolder

-$ composer install resterland/webatelier
+$ composer install resterland/webatelier YourNewProjectFolder

 This will install TYPO3 with system extensions I usually need as well as followin extensions: